 Check different country websites for booking Disneyland Paris

-This surprised me when I was booking our trip to Disneyland Paris but when I accidentally went to a different countries websites I noticed that there was a discrepancy in pricing.
-It is worth checking the German, US, UK etc websites before booking to make sure you get the best price for your trip.
+Therefore it is worth checking the German, US, UK etc websites before booking to make sure you get the best price for your trip.

 Should I book a separately or book a package trip to Disneyland Paris?